-Arden Clise – President
+Arden Clise - Founder and President

 Arden has more than 25 years of business experience in marketing, management, event planning and public relations.
 She received her certification as an etiquette consultant by The Etiquette Institute and earned her Bachelor’s degree in English Literature from the University of Washington.
-An active member of Women Business Owners, Arden also volunteers with Treehouse and PAWS.

 A Seattle native, Arden lives with her sweet Boston Terrier, Augie.